pael666/testnet-vapps/submissions/infrastructure/pael666.md

 Description

 It’s becoming harder to know whether someone genuinely created a piece of content, especially with AI tools everywhere.
 ProofLens gives users a simple way to prove authorship of text or images without exposing the content itself.
-The app generates a local hash, then uses the Soundness Layer to create an attestation that links the user to that hash.
+The app generates a local hash, then uses the Soundness Layer to create an attestation linking the user to that hash.
 Other apps can verify this proof independently.

 SL Integration